SecUpwN/Spotify-AdKiller/README.md

 - `simple`: mute Spotify, unmute when ad is over
 - `interstitial`: mute Spotify, play random local track, stop and unmute when ad is over
-    + If the local track is shorter than the ad, Spotify-AdKiller will automatically try to loop it.
+    + If the local track is shorter than the ad, `Spotify-AdKiller` will automatically try to loop it.
 This will only work with players that support a loop option.
 If you are planning to use this feature with a custom player make sure to also supply a custom loop option in your configuration file.
 - `continuous`: mute Spotify, play random local track, stop and unmute when track is over
     + You can skip the local track as soon as the ad is over.
 To do so, simply press Play or Forward/Next in your Spotify client (or use the corresponding hotkeys).
     + Please note that the `continuous` ad blocking mode works best with tracks that are longer than the average ad duration (≈30-45s).
-If a custom track ends prematurely or is shorter than the current ad, Spotify-AdKiller will switch to the next random local track in line.
+If a custom track ends prematurely or is shorter than the current ad, `Spotify-AdKiller` will switch to the next random local track in line.

 The default ad blocking mode is `simple`.

-Spotify-AdKiller will always fall back to `simple` mode if no local tracks are found and/or if no supported music player is available on the system.
+`Spotify-AdKiller` will always fall back to `simple` mode if no local tracks are found and/or if no supported music player is available on the system.

-**Local playback**
+**Local Playback**

 The following settings control local music playback during ads: